Wordpress

 Actions in Category

-Rather than having a fixed set of categories prescribed to you, however, lets you choose your own category structure to match your filing preferences.
-So if you’re creating a about different sports, you might want to create categories by the game; one for football, a second for rugby and a third for golf.
+Rather than having a fixed set of categories prescribed to you, however, WordPress lets you choose your own category structure to match your filing preferences.
+So if you’re creating a blog about different sports, you might want to create categories by the game; one for football, a second for rugby and a third for golf.

 If you’re more interested in music, however, you might opt for hip hop, jazz, drum and bass and so on.
-WordPress is enough to enable you to create your own taxonomy, designed around your interests, subject matter, and posts.
+WordPress is flexible enough to enable you to create your own taxonomy, designed around your interests, subject matter, and posts.

 You can also add new categories at any time, so as your website and blog develop, you can update your system to match changing needs ideal for when a new sport or music genre becomes popular and you want to keep up with the trend.